mdn/content/meta/content/en/legacy/deployment-timeline.md

 ---
+title: "When will my change show up on the production MDN site?"
-title: "Deployment timeline"
+linkTitle: "Deployment timeline"
 weight: 4
-description: >
-  When will my change show up on the production MDN site?
 ---

 After your pull request is merged, it may take up to 48 hours before the